monyhar/monyhar/monyhar/docs/speed/how_does_chrome_measure_performance.md

   * **[How to run telemetry locally](https://github.com/catapult-project/catapult/blob/master/telemetry/docs/run_benchmarks_locally.md)**:
     Instructions on running telemetry benchmarks on your local machine.
-  * **[List of platforms in the lab](perf_lab_platforms.md)**: Devices, configurations, and OSes the chromium.perf lab tests on.
+  * **[List of platforms in the lab](perf_lab_platforms.md)**: Devices, configurations, and OSes the monyhar.perf lab tests on.

 ### Other performance labs